buildpacks/rfcs/text/0000-windows-security-identifiers.md

 > If applicable, provide sample error messages, deprecation warnings, or migration guidance.

 All migration needs should be covered by an API bump and for implementations, changing the values they use for `-uid` and `-gid` to SID strings.
 Platforms that accept older API versions will need to continue to convert `CNB_USER_ID` into equivalent Security descriptors.
-See detailed migration steps below ([High-level migration steps](#high-level-migration-steps)
+See detailed migration steps below ([High-level migration steps](#high-level-migration-steps))

 > If applicable, describe the differences between teaching this to existing users and new users.

-SID usage will be very similar to Linux, though likely only every using the SID for the already-existing user `ContainerUser`.
+SID usage will be very similar to Linux, though almost always using the SID for the standard Docker Windows user `ContainerUser`.
 Any Linux-specific documentation or existing Windows samples for Windows run images would need to change to reflect the new variables for Windows.

 # How it Works
 [how-it-works]: #how-it-works